You Make Or Break Your Life Between 5–7 AM

 You’ll never know what you could have had.

-You’ll never watch yourself accelerate and advance at rates that are possible, but seem impossible.
+You’ll never watch yourself accelerate and advance at rates that are possible but from your current vantage point, seem impossible.

 You’ll always settle for less in your choices, relationships, eating, environment, income, and life.